-Started working as a designer and creative director in 2005, was involved in numerous publishing projects and record labels, co-ran an influential art book shop and an international film festival, held a formative role in Zurich’s Club Zukunft and founded L’Académie Rodakis.
+Was involved in numerous publishing projects and record labels, co-ran an influential art book shop and an international film festival, held a formative role in Zurich’s Club Zukunft and is the current director of L’Académie Rodakis.

-With works in various museum collections and the UNESCO cultural heritage catalog the studio now operates mainly in the arts, fashion, retail and hospitality sector, whilst a fluid company structure is enabling project specific studio settings with collaborating specialists.
+With works in various museum collections and the UNESCO cultural heritage catalog the studio now operates mainly in the arts, fashion and hospitality sector, whilst a fluid company structure is enabling project specific studio settings with collaborating specialists.

 Talks / exhibitions

 Edition Patrick Frey

 Kunst Halle St.Gallen